 The front and back metal gates to the massive Cathedral, in the center of the Zona Colonia, are not four hundred years old.
 They look that old, however, and the faces sculpted unto them look eternal and primordial.

 There are the faces of Luke, Mark, Matthew and John from the Bible.
-There are faces that show basic human emotions that continue, regardless of time.
+There are faces that show basic human emotions that continue, regardless of time and place.
 There are insignia of the Spanish Crown, familial and political dynasties.
-The faces remind me of Gothic figures peering down from old churches in Europe telling us we are not perfect and will be rewarded for our sins in terrible ways I cannot imagine, even in my most harrowing of dreams.
+The weathered corroded faces remind me of Gothic figures peering down from old churches in Europe telling us we are not perfect and will be rewarded for our sins in terrible ways I cannot imagine, even in my most harrowing of dreams.

 Each art form tries to convey human emotions with its own materials and methods.